 ExpressVPN and Surfshark are both big players in the VPN industry.
 But in some ways, they are very different.
-While ExpressVPN is a longstanding veteran, Surfshark is a relative newcomer with rapid innovation and low prices.
+While ExpressVPN is a longstanding veteran, Surfshark is a relative newcomer with rapid innovation, numerous features, and low prices.
 So between these two industry leaders, which one comes out on top in this ExpressVPN vs Surfshark review?